AdamSobieski/Narratology/Content/CSVAI.md

 ## A CSVAI Metadata Schema

-A CSVAI schema would be designed to augment metadata using CSVW metadata.
-Preliminary ideas for a CSVAI schema include:
+A CSVAI schema would be designed to augment metadata using the CSVW schema.
+Preliminary ideas for a CSVAI metadata schema include:

 1. Descriptive metadata for AI systems.
    1. In addition to using [Dublin Core](https://www.dublincore.org/) metadata, CSVAI could define descriptive metadata intended for consumption by AI systems.